pkane2001/Distort/docs/multitone.md

 ## Changes in 1.0.6
 * Added an additional pass of crest factor optimization to multitone generator
-* Crest factor is not displayed for all test waveforms
+* Crest factor is now displayed for all test waveforms

 ## Changes in 1.0.5
 * Added support for saving/removing custom test signals